pk-nb/jest-memory-leak-repro/README.md

 isolate the memory leaks to the require/module implementation that Jest provides to isolate test environments.

+Big thanks to @lev-kazakov for https://github.com/lev-kazakov/jest-leak-fixer which was the original test suite and attempt to track down.

 We have 4 examples to highlight the issue.
 The main issue seems to stem from imports that have a closure over other imports: